-More information for students is available on the HE VLE - MOODLE.
+More Information for Students is available on the HE VLE - MOODLE.
 To access this click on Student Support and then Higher Education and then choose the appropriate section.
-There is information in the following sections: Support for HE Students; Academic Regulations and Policies; Assessment Information and Useful Forms; Higher Level Qualifications explained and Who Are Your Learning Partners.
+There is information regarding Academic Regulations; Assessment Information and Forms; Higher Level Qualifications explained; Learning Partners and Support for HE Students.
 It is useful for you to have a quick look at each of these section so you can find your way around the forms etc when you need them.